BugDotNet/.github/rationale.md

 ### Visual Studio Code extension

-As my final point, I'd like to highlight the OmniSharp situation with it's Visual Studio Code extension, which originally, was an OmniSharp project that was available at [OmniSharp/omnisharp-vscode](https://github.com/OmniSharp/omnisharp-vscode),
+As my final point, I'd like to highlight the OmniSharp situation with its Visual Studio Code extension, which originally, was an OmniSharp project that was available at [OmniSharp/omnisharp-vscode](https://github.com/OmniSharp/omnisharp-vscode),